tnfe/FFCreator/README.md

 Using `FFCreator` and `vue.js`, you can develop a web project that builds video by dragging and dropping, just as the h5 building tool.
 You can check it [**here**](https://github.com/tnfe/shida).

-When you need to process a lot of video clips and need faster synthesis speed, `FFCreatorLite` is a better choice, please click [**here**](https://github.com/drawcall/FFCreatorLite) for details.

 If you want to generate a wonderful video more simply and intelligently, you might want to try this node.js framework [**FFAIVideo**](https://github.com/drawcall/FFAIVideo) that generates short videos using popular AI LLM.

 #### For more introduction, please see [here](https://tnfe.github.io/FFCreator/#/README)